 I scanned the aisle.
 Everyone else had left the train.
 The conductor didn’t join in my search for a mysterious interloper.
-He nodded, and pushed past me to the door with a quiet, “Have a good summer.”
+He nodded, and pushed past me to the door.

 So, unless somebody had said the words seconds before dematerializing, the person who’d spoken had been me.